Dre Campbell Farm

 This is an organic copper-based fungicide that can help prevent and treat potato scab.

-Cueva Fungicide Concentrate works in two different ways.
-First, it helps the copper (the active ingredient) get inside the fungi or bacteria cells.
-Copper will destroy the pathogenic cell once it has entered.
-This can lead to fatal cell leakage.
+First, it helps the copper (the active ingredient) enter the fungal or bacterial cells.
+Copper destroys the pathogenic cell once it has entered.

 Takeaway